OH Eminent Domain Law

 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Ohio eminent domain process, your rights as a property owner and hiring an Ohio eminent domain attorney.

-We are a nationwide law firm that only represents property owners, never the government or condemning authority.
+We are an eminent domain law firm that only represents property owners, never the government or condemning authority.
 We have several of-counsel eminent domain attorneys licensed in Ohio who assist us on cases throughout the state.
 Our attorneys have experience defending condemnation matters on behalf of Ohio property owners affected by road and highway expansion projects as well as utility cases.
 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, Ohio law directs the condemning authority or government to pay a portion of a property owner’s attorney’s fees when certain criteria are met.

 Ohio Eminent Domain Process